Kitsilano Secondary School

 Kitsilano Secondary School is the public secondary school in the Kitsilano neighborhood of Vancouver, British Columbia, Canada.
 The school has several district programs including French immersion and on-site pre-employment.
 Advanced Placement courses are also offered.

-The school
+The School

 The first students selected royal blue and gold as the school colours, based on those of the University of Aberdeen (the Alma Mater of one of their teachers); the first Latin classes chose "Fiat Lux" (Let there be light) as the school motto.
 The original school crest was designed by Mr. S. P. Judge, the first art teacher at Kitsilano, and although the crest has undergone some slight changes over the decades, it still displays the original colours and motto.

 The school is known for the numerous television and film productions which have been filmed there; Disturbing Behavior, Big Bully, Anything for Love, The Santa Claus 2, 21 Jump Street, and Party of Five used the school as a filming location.
 The school also counts a number of former alumni who went on to careers in film and television, most notably Ryan Reynolds and Joshua Jackson.

-The school song "Hail Kitsilano" was composed in 1936 by Mr. Ivor Parfitt.

-The school's mission statement is: